It’s now been half a year that I decided to start a new chapter and come to Japan to learn more about coffee in this amazing country.

 moment of the day and the week!

 That also means one thing that I had to ask myself: what kind of beans and grinds would fit better for each of those brewing methods?
-As I asked myself that question, I went to see in different coffee shops what they had to offer for brewing and there was of course a lot of good advice, so I gave everything a try bit by bit.
-I have mainly been focusing on the following three coffees to enjoy on a hot afternoon: affogato, shaken coffee and cold brews.
+As I asked myself that question, I went to see in different coffee shops what they had to offer for brewing and there was, of course, a lot of good advice, so I gave everything a try bit by bit.
+I have mainly been focusing on the following three coffees to enjoy on a hot afternoon: affogato, shaken coffee, and cold brews.

 Starting from the affogato, I first had to make sure that I would get a good vanilla ice cream, so that part was not that hard…there is a lot available out there so, if eating ice cream counts as doing some research, then I did a lot of it!

 There are a lot of different types of affogato and I have not tried them all yet, but the classic one for me is vanilla ice cream on top of which you pour some espresso that you just prepared.
-I like when I can feel the acidity of the coffee mixing with the sweetness of the ice cream, so I have found that coffee from Kenya offers exactly the type of taste and aftertaste that I love when mixed with ice cream.
+I like it when I can feel the acidity of the coffee mixing with the sweetness of the ice cream, so I have found that coffee from Kenya offers exactly the type of taste and aftertaste that I love when mixed with ice cream.
 Now, I am lucky that the Shonan and Tokyo, the two places where I am every day in Japan, have a lot of shops that offer a wide variety of beans so I didn’t have any difficulties in finding what I was looking for.
 Just by going to Shinbashi when changing the train, I

 can take an extra 10-15 minutes to get my beans as fresh as you can get, roasted directly upon request!